A new sheet metal stamping alternative is here!

 This method of metalworking, which was invented in the 1800s, hasn’t changed all that much in the intervening years.
 The dies are heavy and expensive and noisy machinery is required.
 Die-stamping machines are also very heavy, occupy substantial amount of floor space, and require special and expensive foundations.
 It’s virtually impossible to form intricate pieces with complex geometric shapes using this method.
 Because two dies are required, tooling costs are high and time-consuming.

 Additionally, because the surface of the die comes into contact with both sides of the metal sheet, post-production costs are high.

 In stark contrast to this dated technology, FluidForming’s unique system works well not only on highly complex shapes but the surface quality of the components is far superior to those achieved with conventional die stamping.
 With FluidForming, pre-treated, pre-finished, brushed, or ground metal sheets can be deformed without damaging the surface of the metal.

-The implications of FluidForming are profound and the advantages of FluidForming are considerable.
-This new alternative to legacy metalworking reduces tooling costs by 50%, promotes incredibly fast ideation to production turnarounds, and minimizes many post-production operations when compared to legacy technologies, which results in additional cost saving.
+The implications of FluidForming are profound and the benefits of FluidForming are considerable.
+This new alternative to sheet metal stamping and other legacy metalworking processes reduces tooling costs by more than 50%, promotes incredibly fast ideation to production turnarounds, and minimizes many post-production operations when compared to legacy technologies, which results in additional cost saving.

 FluidForming was invented to fill the market gap for a higher quality, more accurate, faster, intrinsically repeatable, and affordable metal forming process.
 Flexible component designs offer endless possibilities for designers and engineers.
 If you’re looking for a highly accurate production process, our system offers enhanced design flexibility, reduces capital costs, minimizes time to market, and offers easy product branding.